 Climate change harms health worldwide as millions swelter

+Report says an additional 125 million vulnerable people have been exposed to heatwaves each year from 2000 to 2016, with the elderly especially at risk

-Climate change has caused severe harm to human health since the year 2000 by stoking more heat waves, the spread of some mosquito-borne diseases and under-nutrition as crops fail, scientists said today.
+Climate change has caused severe harm to human health since the year 2000 by stoking more heatwaves, the spread of some mosquito-borne diseases and under-nutrition as crops fail, scientists said yesterday.

-Many governments are now trying to cut their greenhouse gas emissions under the 2015 Paris climate agreement, though US President Donald Trump has weakened the pact by saying the United States, the world's second biggest greenhouse gas polluter after China, will pull out.
+Many governments are now trying to cut their greenhouse gas emissions under the 2015 Paris climate agreement, although US President Donald Trump has weakened the pact by saying the US, the world’s second biggest greenhouse gas polluter after China, will pull out.

-"This (report) is a huge wake-up call," Christiana Figueres, chair of the Lancet Countdown's high-level advisory board and the United Nations' climate chief at the Paris summit, told Reuters.
-"The impacts of climate change are here and now."
+“This [report] is a huge wake-up call,” Christiana Figueres, chair of the Lancet Countdown’s high-level advisory board and the UN’s climate chief at the Paris summit, said.
+“The impacts of climate change are here and now.”

-Labour productivity among farm workers fell by 5.3% since the year 2000, mainly because sweltering conditions sapped the strength of workers in nations from India to Brazil.
+Labour productivity among farm workers fell by 5.3 per cent since the year 2000, mainly because sweltering conditions sapped the strength of workers in nations from India to Brazil.

 The report, based on 40 indicators of climate and health, said climate change seemed to be making it easier for mosquitoes to spread dengue fever, which infects up to 100 million people a year.